hreynier/wikipe/README.md

     </p>
 </div>

-:sparkle: Wikipe :sparkle: is a tool to search Wikipedia from the command-line.
+:sparkles: Wikipe :sparkles: is a tool to search Wikipedia from the command-line.
 Given a search query, it returns a list of matching Wikipedia articles, which can be opened to display their contents or directly opened in a browser from the terminal.
 Articles can be navigated through the terminal. `wikipe` supports sequential searches within a single instance.

 ## Installation